LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       Versions of Boulevard Montmatre can be found in London's National Gallery and the Musee D'Orsay in Paris.
+    sideGalleryImages:
+      - imageTitle: Pissarro painted a series of pictures of Boulevard Montmatre.
+This is the only painting of the street at night.
+        imageUrl: /assets/10-paintings-pissarro-boulevard-montmatre-at-night.jpg
+      - imageTitle: The bustling Boulevard Montmatre by day
+        imageUrl: /assets/10-paintings-pissarro-boulevard-montmatre.jpg
+      - imageTitle: Sunset over Pissarro's Boulevard Montmatre
+        imageUrl: /assets/10-paintings-pissarro-boulevard-montmatre-sunset.jpg
   - textTitle: Water Lilies (Monet, 1895-1926)
     text: >-
       ### Monet, the most famous impressionist today, is best known for his